DavideViolante/Angular-Full-Stack/README.md

 6. `heroku git:remote -a your-app-name`
 7. Download this repo and copy all files into `my-project` folder
 8. Edit `.gitignore` and remove line with `/dist`
-9. Edit in `package.json` the start script to: `"start": "node ./dist/server/app.js"`
-10. Edit in `app.js` the url of MongoDB server to a real server.
+9. Edit in `db.ts` the url of MongoDB server to a real server.
 You can create a MongoDB server with Heroku or mLab.
-11. `npm i`
+10. `npm i`
-12. `ng build -prod` or `ng build -aot -prod`
+11. `ng build -prod` or `ng build -aot -prod`
+12. `tsc -p server`
 13. `git add .`
 14. `git commit -m "Going to Heroku"`
 15. `git push heroku master`